 - Loss of consortium

 Damages are supposed to make a person whole after an accident.
 They should compensate for your past and future losses, such as necessary medical treatment.
-The negligent party or their insurance company should be financially responsible for your damages.
-It is your right to hold them accountable for their actions and seek the maximum compensation you deserve.
+The negligent party or insurance company should be financially responsible for your damages.
+Your right is to hold them accountable for their actions and seek the maximum compensation you deserve.

 Most Common Causes of Premises Liability Accidents